- SOTA Embedding Retrieval: Gemini + pgvector for Production Chat

 npm start

-in the microservice works fine as it can compile and finds the node_modules directory of the submodule
+in the microservice works fine as it can compile and finds thenode_modules

-There are some scenarios, e.g.graphql
+There are some scenarios, e.g. graphql

 lib, that has a runtime check to ensure a unique dependency on the library.
-Relying on the two node_modules causes a runtime (not compilation time) error.
-Hence, solution 2 might be the only possible one here
+Relying on the two node_modules

-- Install Child Dependencies into Parent Dependencies.
+- Option 2: Install Child Dependencies into Parent Dependencies.

-- can use the
+- Can use the

 npm install